-If your school suspends your financial aid, it makes sense to worry about completing your degree.
+If your school suspends your financial aid, and private student loans are not an option, it makes sense to worry about completing your degree.
 Depending on the reasons your aid was suspended, you can likely file an appeal.

 If you do not meet the minimum course or hour requirements, you may lose financial aid with no ability to appeal.
 However, if you have personal reasons for struggling academically during the school year, you can file an appeal.

 As part of your financial aid suspension appeal, include a letter explaining what happened.
 This letter can help the committee determine whether to reinstate this help.

 How to Understand the Appeals Process During Financial Aid Suspension

 Filing a financial aid suspension appeal starts when you go to your school’s student financial services office.
 Ask them about the appeals process and what forms you need.
 Be diligent about gathering correct information and file your appeal by the deadline.